 Abstract

-Objective: Anaplastic glioma is a highly aggressive brain tumor that often occurs in young adults.
-There is a lack of data from India on anaplastic gliomas.
-This study aims to evaluate the prognostic factors of anaplastic glioma and correlate them with the outcome.
+Background and objective: Anaplastic glioma is an aggressive brain tumor frequently diagnosed in young adults.
+Data on anaplastic gliomas from India is limited.
+This study aimed to evaluate prognostic factors of anaplastic glioma and correlate them with patient outcomes.

-Conclusion: Among the various clinical and treatment-related prognostic factors, our study revealed that anaplastic oligodendroglioma histology, frontal lobe location, gross total resection, and addition of temozolomide chemotherapy to radiation showed improved outcomes.
+Conclusion: This study reveales that anaplastic oligodendroglioma histology, frontal lobe location, gross total resection, and the addition of temozolomide chemotherapy to radiation are associated with improved outcomes for patients with anaplastic glioma.
+These factors should be considered when planning treatment strategies for this challenging disease.

 Introduction